Eagle Mode

 Path="pictures"

-Possible values for BasePathType are: None (the default), Bin, Include, Lib, HtmlDoc, PsDoc, UserConfig, HostConfig, Tmp, Res, Home.
+Possible values for BasePathType are: None (the default), Bin, Include, Lib, HtmlDoc, PdfDoc, PsDoc, UserConfig, HostConfig, Tmp, Res, Home.
 Some of these also require a project name which can be given with the BasePathProject property.
 Here comes an example which links to the bookmarks file of the emMain project:

 #%rec:emFileLink%#